 When the vice president for student life or designee has reasonable cause to believe that the student's presence on university premises or at a university-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of themselves, others, or to property, the student may be immediately suspended from all or any portion of university premises, university-related activities or registered student organization activities.
-This temporary suspension will be confirmed by a written statement and shall remain in effect until the conclusion of a full hearing or administrative decision, without undue delay, in accordance with the rules of the Ohio state university.
-The student may, within three working days of the imposition of the suspension, petition the vice president for student life for reinstatement.
-The petition must be in writing, and must include supporting documentation or evidence that the student does not pose, or no longer poses, a significant risk of substantial harm to the safety or security of themselves, others or to property.
+This temporary suspension will be confirmed by a written statement and shall remain in effect until the conclusion of the student conduct process, including any appeal, without undue delay, in accordance with the rules of the Ohio state university, unless terminated earlier in writing.
+The student may petition the vice president for student life for reinstatement.
+The petition must be in writing, and must include supporting documentation or evidence that the student does not pose, or no longer poses, a significant risk of substantial harm to the safety or security of themselves, others, or to property.
 A decision on such petition will be made without undue delay by the vice president for student life or designee.

-(Board approval dates: 3/2/2001, 7/11/2003, 5/14/2010, 4/6/2012, 9/2/2016)
+(Board approval dates: 3/2/2001, 7/11/2003, 5/14/2010, 4/6/2012, 4/8/2016)